jchaykow/jchaykow.github.io/_posts/2016-03-25-Kaggle-Springleaf.md

 Goal: put date features in new data frame.

 Now we want to create a new dataframe for the date features.
-To do this we will use 'grep()'.  grep will search through a character vector looking for the pattern that you tell it to look for.
-In this case our pattern that we pass it is "JAN1|FEB1|MAR1".
+To do this we will use 'grep()'.  grep() will search through a character vector looking for the pattern that you tell it to look for.
+In this case our pattern that we pass it is JAN1 FEB1 MAR1.
 The same thing gets returned if you only pass the pattern "JAN1".

 {% highlight r %}